lovetingyuan/react-native-tailwindcss/README.md

 ### Caveats

+If you encounter any problem, please try to restart your app without cache:

+* Expo `npx expo start --clear`
+* React Native CLI `npx react-native start --reset-cache`

 The babel plugin will automatically inject `const tw = useTw()` in each react component function.

 `useTw` is a hook callee, so using `className` or `tw()` must be in react component function.